Ricardo-Mera-Ciudad/Interview-FAQS/README.md

 To install and run the project in your local environment, follow these steps:

-1. Clone this repository: `git clone https://github.com/yourusername/INTERVIEW-FAQs.git`
+1. Clone this repository: `git clone https://github.com/LolaGM/Interview-FAQS.git`
-2. Navigate to the project directory: `cd INTERVIEW-FAQs`
+2. Navigate to the project directory if you have created one: `cd INTERVIEW-FAQs`
 3. Install dependencies: `npm install`
-4. Start the application and the JSON server: `ng serve`
+4. Start the application: `ng serve -o` or `npm start`.
-5. Make surte that JSON server is running for data persistence. `npm run backend`
+5. Make sure that JSON server is running for data persistence. `npm run backend`

 ## Contributors